RunestoneInteractive/thinkcspy/_sources/Lists/Aliasing.rst

     print(a)

 Although this behavior can be useful, it is sometimes unexpected or undesirable.
 In general, it is safer to avoid aliasing when you are working with mutable objects.
-Of course, for immutable objects, there's no problem.
+Of course, for immutable objects, there's no problem; they can't be updated or changed.
 That's why Python is free to alias strings and integers when it sees an opportunity to economize.

+So if we don't want to alias the list, we need another option.
+If we want to modify a list and also keep the original list intact and unchanged, we need to be able to make a copy of the list itself, not just the reference.
+This process is sometimes called **cloning**, to avoid the ambiguity of the word copy.

+The easiest way to clone a list is to use the slice operator.

+Taking any slice of ``a`` creates a new list.
+In this case the slice happens to consist of the whole list.

+.. codelens:: chp09_is4
+    :showoutput:
+    :python: py3

+    a = [81, 82, 83]

+    b = a[:]       # make a clone using slice print(a == b)
+    print(a is b)

+    b[0] = 5

+    print(a)
+    print(b)

+Now we are free to make changes to ``b`` without worrying about ``a``.
+Again, we can clearly see in codelens that ``a`` and ``b`` are entirely different list objects.

 **Check your understanding**